cyberdube/Introspector/README.md

 <!-- which  -->
-##Introspector - Gamified Webgl Quiz
+# INTROSPECTOR - Gamified Webgl Quiz

 KARA targets the Kids, using our AR and VR-driven content based on our current NEP-2020 policy we have created content that will change the future of learning in a most innovative manner.